swiftlang/swift-evolution/proposals/0313-actor-isolation-control.md

     However, `@sync` types don't behave this way with respect to `Sendable`.
 A non-`@sync` actor type conforms to `Sendable` (it's safe to share it across concurrency domains), but its corresponding `@sync` subtype does *not* conform to `Sendable`.
 This is why in the prior example's call to `acceptSendable`, the implicit conversion from `@sync MyActor` to `MyActor` is required.

+## Revision history

+* Changes in the accepted version of this proposal:
+  * Removed `isolated` captures.

 [actors]: https://github.com/apple/swift-evolution/blob/main/proposals/0306-actors.md